movementlabsxyz/MIP/MIP/mip-61/README.md

 Several complications:

-- The `complete_transfer` message to the target chain for bridge transfers may fail, get lost, or other.
+- The `complete_transfer` transaction to the target chain for bridge transfers may fail, get lost, or other.
 Hence we cannot rely on delivery.
 - The relayer may loose local memory.
 - The relayer may have to be replaced.
 - The relayer (or its replacement) MUST not ignore a single transfer.